Mechanical pulping: Mechanical pulps in the paper industry

 Another benefit of the mechanical pulps is the excellent printing properties, making them very useful in newsprint and magazines.
-This is because of their good properties of absorbing the ink and also their high opacities and low area density.
-Chemimechanical pulps can give paper with high stiffness, making them suitable for paper board and as a stiff layer in paper packaging.
+They absorb ink well, have high opacities and low area density.
+Chemimechanical pulps, made from wood that has been treated with sodium sulfite or sodium hydroxide, can give paper with high stiffness, making them suitable for paper board and as a stiff layer in paper packaging.